 Article 5: The Roles of the Board of Directors

-- Brother Industries, Ltd. introduces an executive officer system, whereby executive operations by executive officers and supervision by the board of directors are separated in an effort to ensure swift decision-making and strengthen its corporate governance.
+- Brother Industries, Ltd. implements an executive officer system, whereby executive operations by executive officers and supervision by the board of directors are separated in an effort to ensure swift decision-making and strengthen its corporate governance.

-- The board of directors shall delegate items other than the ones that require a decision making on an executive operation by the board of directors as defined in the previous clause to the representative directors, executive directors or executive officers.
+- The board of directors shall delegate items other than the ones that require decision making on an executive operation by the board of directors as defined in the previous clause to the representative directors, executive directors or executive officers.

 Article 6: The Composition of the Board of Directors

-- The board of directors shall consist of diverse members with dissimilar backgrounds, such as knowledge and experience, whereby it can contribute to global business operations of the Brother Group.
+- The board of directors shall consist of diverse members with dissimilar backgrounds such as knowledge and experience, whereby it can contribute to global business operations of the Brother Group.

-- An outside director must possesses considerable experience in corporate management, and be in compliance with the standards stipulated in Appendix 1 (hereafter referred to as the Independence Standards), in addition to meeting the qualifications indicated in the previous clause.
+- An outside director must possess considerable experience in corporate management, and be in compliance with the standards stipulated in Appendix 1 (hereafter referred to as the Independence Standards), in addition to meeting the qualifications indicated in the previous clause.

 - A candidate for a director is decided by the board of directors in accordance with Clause 1 and 2 of this article and through the procedure taken by the Nomination Committee as stipulated in Article 13.

-- Brother Industries, Ltd. must disclose the reasons for its selection of candidates for outside directors in the notice of convocation of general meeting of shareholders.
+- Brother Industries, Ltd. must disclose the reasons for its selection of candidates for directors in the notice of convocation of general meeting of shareholders.

-- An executive officer is appointed by the board of directors based on the qualifications indicated in the previous clause, and through the procedure taken by the Nomination Committee as stipulated in Article 13.
+- An executive officer is appointed by the board of directors based on the qualifications indicated in the previous clause, and through the procedures taken by the Nomination Committee as stipulated in Article 13.